MrKai77/MrKai77/README.md

 ### Luminare

-The modern, translucent design system made with SwiftUI.
+A modern, delightful, translucent design system made with SwiftUI.
 Featuring custom components, this package powers the settings window of Loop, and many more to come!

 ### DynamicNotchKit

-A Swift package that helps developers integrate macOS’s notch into their apps effortlessly.
+A Swift package that makes integrating macOS’s notch into your app effortless.
+Display notifications, progress indicators, or even custom SwiftUI views, with minimal code!

 ### Alula